 - Brace your core, and keep your chest up.
 Take a deep breath through your mouth.

 - While holding your breath, lower yourself by initiating the squat movement.
-You can either squat till your thighs are parallel to the floor or go as deep as possible.
+You can either squat until your thighs are parallel to the floor or go as deep as possible.

 - Push through with your whole body, and return to the starting position.